Fiserv/exchange/docs/getting-started/getting-started-funding.md

 <!-- type: tab -->

-Example on how a submerchant could be billed an additional amount, outside of what is in the instructional hold.
+Example on how a sub-merchant could be billed an additional amount, outside of what is in the instructional hold.